 What’s missing

 • No official Plotly MCP server.
-Plotly is the most popular interactive visualization library and has no official or mature community MCP server.
-The existing ones are early-stage.
+Plotly is the most popular interactive visualization library and still has no official MCP server.
+The existing community options are early-stage.
+A notable gap given Plotly’s ubiquity in data science.

 • No Streamlit or Dash MCP servers.
 Python’s most popular dashboard frameworks lack dedicated MCP servers (Vizro is adjacent but distinct).